 What to do when you start having first signs of a venous disease or after you have been diagnosed?
 Just follow our three steps to get a compression product that best fits your needs.
-Most of our medical products require either a medical prescription or a professional fitting at a retailer of your choosing.
-It is recommended that you see your physician who will give you a prescription for the proper compression socks or stocking for you.
+Most of our medical products require either a medical prescription or a professional fitting via a Health Care Professional.
+It is recommended that you see a Health Care Professional who will give you a prescription for the proper compression socks or stocking for you.

 A diagnosis is usually painless and risk-free and uses methods such as visual and physical examination, or an ultrasound.

 Receive a prescription that outlines specific therapy measures.
 The therapy needed will vary depending on the degree of severity of your individual needs and will most likely include a prescription for compression products.

 2. Get a fitting done